Portability requirements (taking your payment overseas)

 The availability of short-term portability (excluding DSP, Widow B and Wife pensions) depends on whether the customer continues to satisfy the residence criteria.
 In deciding whether a person travelling overseas for a short time continues to reside in Australia, regard is given to the nature of the person's accommodation in Australia, family relationships, employment, business, financial ties, assets and the frequency of or duration of travel outside Australia.
 Customers who return to Australia just to renew their portability period would not satisfy the 'residing in Australia' criterion and would not qualify for payment.

 The fundamental tenets of the Australian social security system are residence and need.
 Because residence is a fundamental qualification criterion for Australian social security payments, former residents who return to Australia and subsequently claim Australian social security payments with indefinite portability, are required to stay in Australia for at least two years before their payment becomes portable.
 The policy rationale for this requirement is that indefinite portability is only available to Australian residents.
 The former resident rule prevents people who lose their connections with Australia to return to Australia just to obtain a pension and return overseas.

-Further information on the former residence requirements is in the Guide to Social Security Law at Chapter 7.1.4 Requirements for former residents of Australia receiving a portable pension.
+Further information on the former residence requirements is in the Social Security Guide at Chapter 7.1.4 Requirements for former residents of Australia receiving a portable pension.